Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3303 - Operating Systems 2/🟦4 # Memory Management/🟩4 @ Page Replacement Algorithms.md

 _(12 references, 10 faults)_

 # Last Recently Used Algorithm
-This algorithm keeps track of the time each page was access in and evicts the least used page _(lowest access time)_
+This algorithm keeps track of the time each page was accessed in and evicts the least used page _(lowest access time)_
 ![[Pasted image 20230305100519.png|500]]

 # According To Number of References & Dirty Bit Algorithm